Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 3, proficiency with at least 1 martial weapon.

-You trained with Advanced Weapons and gain the following
-benefit:

-you gain proficiency with advanced weapons
+* You gain proficiency with advanced weapons

 ### Blood Hound

 **Prerequisite:** Level 3, Wisdom 13 or higher.

 Your keen senses are heightened beyond that of most people.
 Whether these senses were heightened through training, through the loss of other senses, or they simply matured as you did, you gain the following benefits:

-While conscious, whenever a creature that is small or larger moves, within 10 feet of you, you immediately become aware of its presence.
+* While conscious, whenever a creature that is small or larger moves, within 10 feet of you, you immediately become aware of its presence.
-Your attack rolls do not have disadvantage against invisible creatures that you are aware of.
+* Your attack rolls do not have disadvantage against invisible creatures that you are aware of.
-You have advantage on Wisdom (perception) and Wisdom (Survival) checks that rely on sound or smell.
+* You have advantage on Wisdom (perception) and Wisdom (Survival) checks that rely on sound or smell.

 ### Crossbow Expert